microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77365&Name=PHP){:target="_blank"} to provision project on your Azure DevOps Organization.

-   > **Azure DevOps Demo Generator** helps you create team projects on your Azure DevOps Organization with sample content that include source code, work items, iterations, service endpoints, build and release definitions based on the template you choose during the configuration.
+   > **Azure DevOps Demo Generator** helps you create team projects on your Azure DevOps Organization with sample content that include source code, work items, iterations, service endpoints, build and release definitions based on the template that you choose during the configuration.

    ![VSTS Demo Generator](images/vstsdemogen1-1.png)